szekany/academic-kickstart/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Computer Science and Engineering
+  - course: Ph.D. in Computer Science and Engineering
     institution: University of Michigan
     year: 2022
   - course: M.S. in Computer Science and Engineering